-During the years ended December 27, 2018, December 28, 2017 and December 29, 2016, the Company recorded impairment charges of \$0.4 million, \$3.1 million and \$0.7 million, respectively, on certain of its investments due to a significant deterioration in the business prospects of the investee or new information regarding the fair value of the investee, which brought the total remaining value of the respective impaired investments to \$0.0 million as of December 27, 2018 and \$0.1 million as of December 28, 2017.
-As of December 27, 2018, no other observable price changes or impairments have been recorded as a result of the Company's qualitative assessment of identified events or changes in the circumstances of the remaining investments.
+During the years ended December 26, 2019, December 27, 2018 and December 28, 2017, the Company recorded impairment charges of \$2.0 million, \$0.4 million and \$3.1 million, respectively, on certain of its investments due to a significant deterioration in the business prospects of the investee or new information regarding the fair value of the investee, which brought the total remaining value of the respective impaired investments to \$0.0 million as of December 26, 2019.
+As of December 26, 2019, no other observable price changes or impairments have been recorded as a result of the Company's qualitative assessment of identified events or changes in the circumstances of the remaining investments.
 The investment in AC JV was initially valued using comparative market multiples.
 The other investments were recorded based upon the fair value of the services provided in exchange for the investment.
-Refer to Note 1 - Basis of Presentation and Summary of Significant Accounting Policies for more details.
+Refer to Note 1-Basis of Presentation and Summary of Significant Accounting Policies for more details.
 As the inputs to the determination of fair value are based upon non-identical assets and use significant unobservable inputs, they have been classified as Level 3 in the fair value hierarchy.

-As of December 27, 2018 and December 28, 2017, the Company had notes receivable totaling \$5.6 million and \$8.3 million, respectively, from its founding members related to the sale of Fathom Events, as described in Note 9-Related Party Transactions.
+As of December 26, 2019 and December 27, 2018, the Company had notes receivable totaling \$0.0 million and \$5.6 million, respectively, from its founding members related to the sale of Fathom Events, as described in Note 9-Related Party Transactions.
 These notes were initially valued using comparative market multiples.
-There were no identified events or changes in circumstances that had a significant adverse effect on the fair value of the notes receivable.
-The notes are classified as Level 3 in the fair value hierarchy as the inputs to the determination of fair value are based upon non-identical assets and use significant unobservable inputs.
+The notes receivables were paid in full during 2019, reducing the balance to \$0.0 million as of December 26, 2019.
+The notes were classified as Level 3 in the fair value hierarchy as the inputs to the determination of fair value are based upon non-identical assets and use significant unobservable inputs.

-Borrowings- The carrying amount of the revolving credit facility is considered a reasonable estimate of fair value due to its floating-rate terms.
+Borrowings-The carrying amount of the revolving credit facility is considered a reasonable estimate of fair value due to its floating-rate terms.
 The estimated fair values of the Company's financial instruments where carrying values do not approximate fair value are as follows (in millions):

-As of December 27, 2018 As of December ber 28, er 28, 2017 Carr ying Value Fair · Value (1) Carr ying Value Fair Value (1) Term loans \$ 269.4 \$ 261.2 \$ 270.0 \$ 270.8 Senior Notes due 2022 400.0 401.8 400.0 407.3 Senior Notes due 2026 235.0 211.0 250.0 235.0
+As of Decem ber 26, 2019 As of December 27, 2018 Carrying Value Fair Value (1) Carrying Value Fair Value (1) Term Loans \$ 266.6 \$ 266.9 \$ 269.4 \$ 261.2 Senior Notes due 2022 400.0 401.8 Senior Notes due 2026 230.0 226.2 235.0 211.0 Senior Notes due 2028 400.0 426.7